-From April 2016, operators are required to consider local risks to the licensing objectives by the provision of gambling facilities at their when requested to do so by the licensing authority.
-In this context risk includes any actual, potential and any possible future emerging risks to the licensing objectives.
+Operators are required to consider local risks to the licensing objectives by the provision of gambling facilities at their premises.
+They are required to have policies, procedures and controls in place to mitigate those risks.

-Operators are required to undertake a local risk assessment in the following situations:
+Operators are required to undertake/update/share (as appropriate in accordance with the Guidance and the Licence Conditions Codes of Practice) a local risk assessment in the following situations: -

-- when applying for a new premises licence

-- when applying to vary the premises licence

-- when significant changes occur in local circumstance (see below)when there are significant changes at the premises,(see below)
+- when applying for a new premises licence - when applying to vary the premises licence - when significant changes occur in local circumstance (see below) - when there are significant changes at the premises (see below) - when requested to do so by the Licensing Authority